iracic82/terraform-github-actions-starter/docs/SETUP.md

 # Enter your AWS Secret Access Key
 # Enter your default region (e.g., us-east-1)

+# Verify AWS credentials work
+aws sts get-caller-identity
+# Should show your Account ID, UserId, and ARN

+# From project root, navigate to scripts directory
+pwd  # Should show: /path/to/my-terraform-infrastructure
+cd scripts

 # Run the backend setup script
-cd scripts
 ./setup-aws-backend.sh

 # Follow the prompts